robolyst/osquant/content/papers/fast-guassian-kernel-fit-for-support-vector-regression/index.md

 The results are shown in Figure 5.
 While the diagonal slope algorithm's error is slightly higher or lower on some datasets, it is never greater by more than 5\%.
 These results suggest that our algorithm does not trade accuracy for speed.

-Because kernel algorithms can be very slow when using large datasets, a common practice is to fit a model on a small subset.
-However, there is a possibility that an algorithm for choosing the kernel parameters is very sensitive to the subset.
+Because kernel algorithms can be slow when using large datasets, a common practice is to fit a model on a small subset.
+However, there is a possibility that an algorithm for choosing the kernel parameters is sensitive to the subset.
 If the subset changes, the selected parameters might also change quite significantly.
 An algorithm that is able to choose consistent kernel parameters is called robust.

 To check whether or not our algorithm is more or less robust than the grid search, we draw with replacement 30 random subsets of 100 points from each datasets.
 We use the diagonal slope algorithm and grid search to find a suitable value for \\(\beta\\) on each subset.
 We then compare the variance of the \\(\beta\\)s as chosen by the two algorithms.